-Professor Mintzer is a Partner with the law firm of Rivkin, Radler, Dunne & Bayh, where she represents major chemical and manufacturing companies in toxic tort and product liability litigation.
+Professor Mintzer practices law in New York City.
+She has represented major chemical and manufacturing companies in toxic tort and product liability litigation.
 She served as an Instructor and Director of Hofstra's clinical program.
 She has litigated racial and sex discrimination cases.